 “Based on a PwC survey, companies which invest in HR analytics to create employee engagement have increased their revenue by almost 19% as compared to others who do not invest in it at all.”

 By analyzing trends of talent acquisition, turnover and skill inventory, HR analytics assists companies in planning their future workforces.
 It confirms that companies are equipped with the most appropriate individuals required to attain their strategic goals.

 “SHRM’s research indicated that those organizations practising HR analytics for workforce planning were 17% more likely to meet their business intentions.”

 HR analytics can help determine the efficacy of compensation and benefits packages through HR analytics, ensuring these are in sync with market demands.
 It enhances the ability to attract and retain the best talents.

 “Mercer’s Report indicated that organizations adopting HR analytics for purposes of optimizing compensation and benefits witnessed a 15% decline in turnovers and an enhancement of the attractiveness of talents by 20%.”

 AI continues to change the playing field in HR analytics, presenting fresh prospects and problems.
 Here are some emerging trends and considerations in the field:

-As the importance of HR AI grows so does the importance of ethical considerations.
-It is equally important for the organizations to make sure that the process is free from bias, transparent as well fair.
-Maintaining employee trust requires adherence to regulatory norms and ethical AI practice.
+As the importance of HR AI grows, so does the importance of ethical considerations.
+It is equally important for the organizations to make sure that the process is free from bias, transparent, and fair.
+Maintaining employee trust requires adherence to regulatory norms and ethical AI practices.

-It would be possible to use AI for monitoring and strengthening of worker’s health conditions.
-Analyzing such information could help organizations anticipate problems affecting workers’ health and wellbeing.
+It would be possible to use AI to monitor and strengthen workers’ health conditions.
+Analyzing such information could help organizations anticipate problems affecting workers’ health and well-being.

 Remote Work Analytics